awhicks/awhicks.github.io.old/content/pages/research.md

 ##### Meals on Wheels
 - Our team redesigned the web portal that the Charlottesville branch of Meals on Wheels uses for their volunteer management
-- This project was my senior capstone at UVA where.
+- This project was my senior capstone at UVA.
 - [Portal](https://portal.cvillemeals.org)

 ##### Rebu